-- The skater must introduce two (2) set of clusters separated by steps or two feet turns (no one foot turns).
-Each set must be of at least three (3) turns (dependent on the category). - The cluster has a time limit depending on the category. - Each set must start with at least three (3) different turns. - Both sets must be different: it is possible to use the same turns in the two sets but in a different order. - For base level the presentation of the element with the above requirements is mandatory, even if the turns are not confirmed.
+- The skater must introduce two (2) set of clusters separated by a maximum of four (4) steps or two feet turns (no one foot turns).
+Each set must be of at least three (3) turns (dependent on the category). - The cluster has a time limit depending on the level/category. - Each set must start with at least three (3) different turns. - Both sets must be different: it is possible to use the same turns in the two sets but in a different order. - For base level the presentation of the element with the above requirements is mandatory, even if the turns are not confimed.